-The small bronze canon
+The small bronze cannon

-In 1786, engineer and watchmaker Rousseau from the like-named boutique in the Galerie de Beaujolais, had invented a small bronze canon that would fire every spring and summer day at noon.
+In 1786, engineer and watchmaker Rousseau from the like-named boutique in the Galerie de Beaujolais, had invented a small bronze cannon that would fire every spring and summer day at noon.
 The mechanism consisted of a magnifying glass that caught the sun-rays, setting ablaze a wick.
-The canon was installed on the Paris meridian, which, at that time, counted as the prime meridian and accurately reflected the solar time.
+The cannon was installed on the Paris meridian, which, at that time, counted as the prime meridian and accurately reflected the solar time.

 Restaurant Le Grand Véfour

 This iconic restaurant, located in the Galerie de Beaujolais, has been around since 1784.
 It was originally known as Café de Chartres and the entrance was located in the Jardin du Palais Royal, where the old namesign adorns the former facade.
-The current name Le Grand Véfour dates back to 1820, when chef Jean Véfour took charge over the café and transformed it into the most opulent restaurant.
+The current name Le Grand Véfour dates back to 1820, when chef Jean Véfour took charge over the café and transformed it into the most opulent restaurant in Paris.
 Throughout history, it was the rendez-vous spot par excellence for the crème de la crème of Paris’ aristocratic, literary and political society.
 Napoleon, Hugo, Sartre and Zola were frequent guests and some of the tables still wear the name of these historic figures by means of a brass plaque.